Vacation savings from Orlando Informer!Save with Orlando Informer!X

 In order to realize the theme-park version, Universal employs a whole swath of technologies: physical sets, projection-mapping, video projections, and a pair of augmented-reality goggles, which is how riders are able to collect – and use – the turtle shells during the race.
 Each ride vehicle sports four seats, and each of those seats comes equipped with a pair of the AR glasses and a steering wheel – meaning that every passenger gets a turn at driving.
 The race track stretches through several different sections from the games, including going underwater, past lava, and through a “spooky” environment (not to mention the legendary Rainbow Road, naturally) – all of which is to say that Koopa King’s Challenges deliver on Universal’s promise to be attractions “unlike any the world has ever seen.”
 Both iterations of the race are essentially the same, with the main difference being the differing names for Bowser.

-Mario Kart: Koopa’s Challenge is an approximately five-minute ride, and its height requirement is 48 inches (36 if riding with an adult).
+Mario Kart: Bowser’s Challenge and Mario Kart: Koopa’s Challenge are approximately five-minute rides, and their height requirement is 42 inches (those under 48 inches require riding with an adult).

 (OI fun fact: Mario Kart was initially built virtually, in a game engine.
 This has two interesting components to it: firstly, during the attraction’s development, it allowed Universal Creative executives back in the United States to “ride” it and give feedback to the team in Japan; secondly, Universal is able to change the contents at a moment’s notice, which could come into play during, say, special events or occasions.)